Energy23/JupyterHub/Classroom/README.md

 ## Build Classroom Docker Image
-**Before building image, make sure that you've set the right git url in dockerfile** Now we have to build the Docker image for the classroom container:
+**Before building image, make sure that you've set the right git url in dockerfile** There a two dockerfiles for classrooms.
+They are quite similar, despite that the nbgrader runs on Python 3.6 and the other one is on Python 3.9.
+This is because the Nbgitpuller needs Python 3.7 or higher, and nbgrader still has problems with Python versions above 3.6.
+So rename the file you want to 'dockerfile'.
+Now we have to build the Docker image for the classroom container:
 ````bash
 docker build -t NAMESPACE/NAME:Version .